apwise/sbiibios/README.md

 It copies chunks of 128 bytes (one logical CP/M sector) from the bootrom into upper memory from where it is written to a disk file.
-The copy from to bootrom occurs with interrupts disabled because the ROM has to be mapped in at location zero (so that the interrupt vector isn't available).
+The copy from the bootrom occurs with interrupts disabled because the ROM has to be mapped in at location zero (so that the interrupt vector isn't available...).

 ## Source code